 Picture this: You are just days away from your wedding when a friend or family member informs you that they’ll no longer be able to attend your wedding.
-(Or worse, someone who previously RSVP’d yes misses out on the festivities without an explanation.)
-Though it’s completely understandable to prioritize a medical or family emergency over a wedding, it’s definitely disappointing to have some guests rescind their attendance at the last minute.
-But, what can you do?
-Well, recently, some couples have made headlines by invoicing no-show guests.
+Worse yet, imagine someone who previously RSVPed "yes" simply doesn't turn up for the wedding and fails to share an explanation for their absense.
+Though it’s completely understandable to prioritize a medical or family emergency over a wedding, it’s definitely disappointing to have some guests rescind their attendance at the last minute—especially because you're paying for food and beverages (as well as rentals) based on the final attendance numbers you gathered.
+So, what can you do about guests who RSVP "yes" but don't attend the wedding?
+In recent years, couples have made headlines by invoicing no-show guests.

 Be a Gracious (Not Greedy) Host